bergie/create/guide/_posts/2012-06-07-introduction.md

 * Implement [Backbone.sync](http://documentcloud.github.com/backbone/#Sync) for your back-end

 [Blogsiple](https://github.com/bergie/blogsiple) is a [Node.js](http://nodejs.org/) based CMS integration testbed for Create.
 It may provide useful examples on how the connection between Create and a REST-capable web tool works.

+## Integration libraries

+There are libraries available for some popular programming environments to make interacting with Create.js easier:

+* [CreatePHP](https://github.com/flack/createphp) provides a PHP library for Create.js integration
+* [contentblocks](https://github.com/primaryobjects/contentblocks) provides a Node.js module for Create.js integration